 Traditionally in classic yachts, the crew slept forward with a bulkhead or wall separating them from the main cabins.
 The accommodations for the owners and their guests, of course, were more luxurious and elegant.
 In this area there was usually no expense spared to furnish the rooms to the owners’ tastes.
 Cynara’s interior is largely intact, and is being carefully restored using as much of its original materials and design as possible.
 Most is done in mahogany which is traditionally richer in colour and texture than teak, and is frequently used in interior joinery because it is a stable wood.
 The mahogany is interspersed with white painted pine.
-The drawers and cupboards follow the usual practice of using cedar, which keeps clothing smelling fresh and is a natural deterrent to moths.
-The interior floors are made of oak and teak and the fittings and switches are all nickel-plated brass.
+The original pine floors have been replaced by oak and the fittings and switches are all nickel-plated brass.

 Traditionally, masts were made of Columbian pine and spruce, providing strength and resilience, and Cynara’s restoration follows in this vein.
 Spruce, which is also used in making aircraft wings, is used for the booms and gaffs, the lighter spars that take the most strain.